-Leonardo DiCaprio's career has seen him graduate from teen hearthrob roles such as Romeo + Juliet to far more dramatic fare like The Revenant, Revolutionary Road and even action blockbusters like Inception.
+Leonardo DiCaprio's career has seen him graduate from teen heartthrob roles such as 'Romeo + Juliet' to far more dramatic fare like 'The Revenant', 'Revolutionary Road' and even action blockbusters like 'Inception'.

-5. TITANIC - "I've got everything I need right with me here."
+5. 'TITANIC' - "I've got everything I need right with me here."

-4. CATCH ME IF YOU CAN - "Relax, you're late."
+4. 'CATCH ME IF YOU CAN' - "Relax, you're late."

 Steven Spielberg's light-and-airy caper of a con-artist teenager stretches the bounds of incredulity at times, but it's never boring.
 DiCaprio plays Frank Abagnale, Jr. - a child of divorce who goes on the run and develops a method of forging cheques that he initially uses to survive, but soon becomes engrossed in the flamboyant lifestyle of '60's America.
 Hunting him is the equally-talented Tom Hanks, who gives a stellar performance as FBI Agent Carl Hanratty.
 DiCaprio puts his likeability and charisma to the test and comes off as the most likeable criminal you're likely to meet - exemplified by this scene in particular.

 Martin Scorsese has reteamed with two actors again and again in his career.
 One was Robert DeNiro, the other is Leonardo DiCaprio.
-With Wolf Of Wall Street, DiCaprio was every bit the vulgar capitalist and what's more, he looked like he was enjoying each and every scene he was in.
+With 'The Wolf Of Wall Street', DiCaprio was every bit the vulgar capitalist and what's more, he looked like he was enjoying each and every scene he was in.
 In fact, DiCaprio made Belfort's life look so over-the-top, so disgustingly decadent and despicable, that it looked like fun.
 It was total fantasy, of course.
 Belfort was nothing more than a cheap hustler who was able to convince rubes and dullards to go along with him, but it worked because DiCaprio's performance was so electric, it was so easy to be carried along with it.

-2. SHUTTER ISLAND - "Do you know what she was afraid of?
+2. 'SHUTTER ISLAND' - "Do you know what she was afraid of?
 You."

 DiCaprio's working relationship with Martin Scorsese has been fruitful.
-Almost as fruitful as another working relationship the director had with one Robert DeNiro in the 1970's.
 Like DeNiro, DiCaprio's performances are marked by true intensity and a commitment to each and every role.
-With Shutter Island, DiCaprio played an unhinged Federal Marshal, trapped on a rustic island-cum-mental asylum as he hunts an escapee.
+With 'Shutter Island', DiCaprio played an unhinged Federal Marshal, trapped on a rustic island-cum-mental asylum as he hunts an escapee.
 The film blends gothic horror with conspiracy thriller and DiCaprio's genuinely unsettling performance as Daniels is stunning - not to mention having one of the finest cinematic cliffhangers in recent years.
 This scene, however, is truly disturbing.

-1. DJANGO UNCHAINED - "What's it gonna be, Doc?!"
+1. 'DJANGO UNCHAINED' - "What's it gonna be, Doc?!"

 Although it's somewhat common to see DiCaprio play an anti-hero, it's rare - only once, in fact - that he would play an out-and-out villain.
-Django Unchained's Calvin Candie sees DiCaprio plays a sneering, menacing slave owner in 18th century America.
+'Django Unchained''s Calvin Candie sees DiCaprio plays a sneering, menacing slave owner in 18th century America.
 Flamboyant and cunning, Calvin Candie is a pantomime villain and DiCaprio's performance was just as over-the-top as you'd expect.
 Not only that, DiCaprio's sheer commitment to each scene is apparent.
 He even split his hand open during a take, continued the scene and calmly picked the glass out of his hand towards the end of it.
 Hardcore, man.
 Hardcore.
 It even ended up in the film.
 Take a look.